 Hi There!
 Thanks for stopping by.

-My name is Manju, a Special educator who turned into a food blogger.
+My name is Manju, a Special educator who turned into a food blogger, food photographer, and a health coach.
 I’m someone who firmly believes that healthy eating shouldn’t be boring.
-I love cooking healthy meals for my family members.
-So, I thought why not share my recipes with others too.
+I love cooking healthy meals for my family members and I thought why not share my recipes with others too.
 All the recipes, pictures, and videos I share are mine unless stated.

 Our Story in a nutshell: